jack3898/fakeyou.ts/README.md

 ... and I will keep this list up to date with more features to come.

+## Contributing
+If you would like to contribute, then please read the [contributing guidelines](https://github.com/jack3898/fakeyou.ts/blob/main/.github/CONTRIBUTING.md).
+Thank you!

 ## Q&A

 ### My project uses CommonJS (`require` instead of `import`), will this package work?